 Police Officer Certification Exam Study Help

-What you need to do to prepare for the police officer certification exam
+What you need to do to prepare for the exam

 Before you go scouring the internet for state police exam study guides, remember this: there is no substitution for actually reading and comprehending the curriculum.
 True, the police exam is long and there's a lot of material to cover, but the questions on the test aren't going to come from your training officers' lectures.